Erich Wonder

-Erich Wonder (born 30 March 1944) is an Austrian scenic designer and academic teacher who created sets for international stages and festival including the Bayreuth Festival.
+Erich Wonder (born 30 March 1944) is an Austrian scenic designer and academic teacher who created sets for international stages and festivals including the Bayreuth Festival.

 Life and career

 Born in Jennersdorf, Burgenland on 30 March 1944, Wonder studied at the Kunstschule Graz from 1960 to 1964, where he attended the painting class of Otto Brunner.
 He studied stage design at the Akademie der bildenden Künste Wien with Lois Egg from 1965 to 1968.
-He first worked at assistant stage designer at the Theater Bremen from 1968 to 1971, where Wilfried Minks was chief designer, and then at the Schauspiel Frankfurt to 1978.
+He first worked as an assistant stage designer at the Theater Bremen from 1968 to 1971, where Wilfried Minks was chief designer, and then at the Schauspiel Frankfurt to 1978.